luissimas/luissimas.github.io/content/blog/kubernetes-backups-velero.md

 EOF
 ```

-## Installing Velero
+### Installing Velero

 The next step is to install the Velero components in our existing cluster.
 The Velero CLI provides a `velero install` command that conveniently generates all manifests and applies them to the cluster.
 But since I'm using Flux, I opted to stay within the GitOps flow and install Velero declaratively by creating a `HelmRelease` resource.

-We need four resources
+To do this, we'll need some resources.

-A namespaces to install Velero into:
+A namespace to install Velero:

 ```yaml {filename=namespace.yaml}
 apiVersion: v1